-With the expertise of a Master Dealer like SunPower by Green Convergence, the installation of a solar mounting system becomes a quick and easy process that is also safe for your roof.
+With the expertise of a Master Dealer like Green Convergence, the installation of a solar mounting system becomes a quick and easy process that is also safe for your roof.
 Depending on the results of your shading study, your solar installation company will decide the best placement for your panels and mounting system.

 Then you will sign a contract and set a date to have the mounting system and solar panels installed.
 When purchasing rooftop solar, make sure the company installing your solar: